frees-io/freestyle/docs/src/main/tut/docs/effects/README.md

 # Effects

-Freestyle comes builtin with a list of ready to use effects modeled as `@free` algebras contained in the `freestyle-effects` module.
+Freestyle comes with a built-in list of ready-to-use effects modeled as `@free` algebras contained in the `freestyle-effects` module.
 The current release of `freestyle-effects` supports Scala.jvm and Scala.js.

-For Scala.jvm
+For Scala.jvm:

 ```scala
 libraryDependencies += "io.freestyle" %% "freestyle-effects" % "0.1.0"
 ```

-For Scala.js
+For Scala.js:

 ```scala
 libraryDependencies += "io.freestyle" %%% "freestyle-effects" % "0.1.0"
 ```

-If you are missing an effect from the following list please [raise an issue](https://github.com/47deg/freestyle/issues/new) so it can be considered in future releases.
+If you are missing an effect from the following list please [create an issue](https://github.com/47deg/freestyle/issues/new) so it can be considered for future releases.

 - [error](#errorm)
 - [either](#eitherm)